-The Principles of Pension Policy document, as reformulated by the Commission during the 1995 and 1996 Interims, and adopted in December 1996, is attached as Appendix A.
+The Principles of Pension Policy document, as reformulated by the Commission during the 1995-1996 and 1996-1997 interims, and adopted in December 1996, is attached as Appendix A.

-1997-2007 Pension Legislation Potentially at Variance with the Commission's Principles of Pension Policy
+1997-2008 Pension Legislation Potentially at Variance with the Commission's Principles of Pension Policy

 - a.
 In General.
 As last reformulated in 1995-1996 by the Commission, the Principles of Pension Policy have 39 substantive principles and five procedural principles.
-Of those 39 substantive principles, pension legislation during the 1997-2007 sessions directly touched upon at least 21 principles.
-With respect to 16 substantive principles, this recent pension legislation suggests a potential departure from or a potential need for a modification in the applicable principle. - b.
+Of those 39 substantive principles, pension legislation during the 1997-2008 sessions directly touched upon at least 21 principles.
+With respect to 18 substantive principles, this recent pension legislation suggests a potential departure from or a potential need for a modification in the applicable principle. - b.
 Principles for Potential Review. - 1.
-Principle II.B.1.
-Creation of New Pension Plans indicates a general disfavor for the creation of new public employee pension plans, indicating that public employers should not be permitted to create new plans on their own initiative without legislative authorization and that new volunteer firefighter pension plans should be created on a county or comparable regional basis.
+Principle II.A.1.
+Purpose of Minnesota Public Pension Plans indicates, among other items, that Minnesota public pension plans exist to assist in the systematic out-transitioning of existing public employees at the normally expected conclusion of their working careers in providing retirement benefits.